alljoyn/extras-webdocs/docs/develop/building/linux/build-source.md

 ## Running the AllJoyn Applications

-It is possible to bundle the routing node in an AllJoyn application, which means:  Each application that you run will have its own built-in router.
+It is possible to bundle the routing node in an AllJoyn application, which means the alljoyn-daemon does not have to be run separately

 ### Install AllJoyn Framework